 Distance from Ohrid: 85 km (1.5 hours)

-Best Access: Rental car recommended (limited macedoni_site transport)
+Best Access: Rental car recommended (limited public transport)

 Route from Skopje: Take A2 motorway toward Tetovo, then follow signs for Gostivar and Mavrovo